 Prior to and during the course of attending University, Brad was involved in the residential construction industry.
 After obtaining his law degree in 1989, Brad articled and practiced with Code Hunter Wittmann.
 In 1998 he joined the litigation team at Donahue Wells as a partner.
-In 2010, Brad joined Carbert Waite LLP.
+In 2010, Brad joined Carbert Waite LLP and is a partner.

-Brad has extensive experience as a litigator in a number of areas (with an emphasis on insurance related litigation, product liability litigation, aviation, and commercial litigation).
-Brad’s general litigation experience includes: employment law, administrative law, oil and gas matters, commercial landlord and tenant, shareholders disputes, personal injury actions, and construction related litigation.
+Brad has extensive experience as a litigator in a number of areas with an emphasis on insurance defence and commercial litigation.
 Brad has advised both Insurers and Insureds on their rights and obligations in numerous first and third party claims, subrogated claims and bad faith claims.

 Brad has appeared before all levels of court in Alberta and various administrative tribunals including the Transportation Appeal Tribunal of Canada and the Licence & Community Standards Appeal Board.

 Brad has co-authored papers on insurance and evidentiary matters.
-He has been coaching soccer at the community level for 8 years and has served on the Board of Trustees at Chinook Winds Adventist Academy.
+He has coached soccer at the community level for many years and has served on the Board of Trustees at Chinook Winds Adventist Academy.